User Stories in Flowriter

 Flowriter can analyze a Story's Acceptance Criteria and generate Step Definition test scripts in Javascript:

 Step Definitions connect steps in Gherkin -style Acceptance Criteria to programming code.
 In most cases, a Test Script is generated per Scenario in the feature.
-They can be used to kick start automated testing of the feature described in the Story, using tools like Cucumber.
+They can be used to kick start automated testing of the feature described in the Story, using tools like .